-Two organizations have emerged from these activities: De Jonge Klimaatbeweging (The Young Climate Movement) and the Verdrag voor Duurzaamheid in het Onderwijs (Agreement for Sustainability in Education.)
+Two organisations have emerged from these activities: De Jonge Klimaatbeweging (The Young Climate Movement) and the Verdrag voor Duurzaamheid in het Onderwijs (Agreement for Sustainability in Education.)

-The Jonge Klimaatbeweging (JKB) originated from a group of 23 youth organizations that around the time of the United Nations Climate Change Conference in 2015 introduced a collective manifest to counter climate change.
+The Jonge Klimaatbeweging (JKB) originated from a group of 23 youth organisations that around the time of the United Nations Climate Change Conference in 2015 introduced a collective manifest to counter climate change.
 In December 2015 the Climate Change Conference (Klimaattop) took place in Paris.
 On this occasion, Morgen organized in collaboration with the ‘Jongerenvertegenwoordigers Duurzame Ontwikkeling van de VN’ the Young Climate Change Conference, de Jonge Klimaattop.
-This was organized in November in the Netherlands.
+This was organised in November in the Netherlands.
 It was a big success: a day full of workshops and lectures by and for young people about the climate.
 There were also input-sessions for the present young people to give their opinions on subjects that would be discussed in Paris.
-After this Jonge Klimaattop, that the need for an umbrella organization focused on sustainability became clear.
-This organization was realized by combining Studenten voor Morgen, Jongeren Milieu Actief and the Jongerenvertegenwoordigers voro Duurzame Ontwikkeling van de VN: the JKB was founded and has become the Dutch movement since the 31st of October 2016.
+After this Jonge Klimaattop, the need for an umbrella organisation focused on sustainability became clear.
+This organisation was realized by combining Studenten voor Morgen, Jongeren Milieu Actief and the Jongerenvertegenwoordigers voor Duurzame Ontwikkeling van de VN: the JKB was founded and has become the Dutch movement since the 31st of October 2016.